 - How will the setting prepare and support my child/young person to join the next stage of education and life?

-The Excel Academy works very closely with the local Primary schools to ensure that students with SEN have a smooth transition.
-Students who are SEN/Vulnerable, are invited to attend the enhanced transition programme run by the SEN team.
+The Excel Academy works very closely with the local Primary schools to ensure that students with SEND have a smooth transition.
+Students who are SEND/Vulnerable, are invited to attend the enhanced transition programme run by the SEND team.
 This involves students visiting the Academy several time during the summer term.
 The SENCo will also attend Y5 and Y6 reviews.
 Finally, the Excel Academy offers all Year 6 students the opportunity to attend the Summer School.
 This gives the students time to socialise with others and to build positive relationships with staff in preparation for the new academic year.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?

-Resources are allocated appropriately to support students with SEN. Students with SEN are generally in a smaller/nurture classes and have the additional support from a teaching assistant.
+Resources are allocated appropriately to support students with SEND.
+Students with SEND are generally in a smaller/nurture classes and have the additional support from a teaching assistant.
 Resources are also used to deliver various evidence based programmes to small intervention groups.
-If a student has an Education and Health Care Plan, the Academy will provide what is required as stated on their plan.
+If a student has an Education and Health Care (EHC) Plan, the Academy will provide what is required as stated on their plan.

 - How is the decision made about what type and how much support my child/young person will receive?